rvangara/starter-academic/content/home/experience.md

   - title: Graduate Research Assistant
     company: The University of New Mexico
     company_url: 'https://petsevlab.unm.edu/'
-    company_logo: org-x
+    company_logo: org-unm
     location: Albuquerque, NM
     date_start: '2015-12-01'
     date_end: '2018-03-31'
     description: |2-
-        *Developing density functional models for charged interfaces involving electrolyte solutions; Built a python framework for classical density functional theory coupled with surface charge regulation; model treats solvent explicitly and accounts surface charge basing on thermodynamic chemical equilibrium.
+        Developing density functional models for charged interfaces involving electrolyte solutions; Built a python framework for classical density functional theory coupled with surface charge regulation; model treats solvent explicitly and accounts surface charge basing on thermodynamic chemical equilibrium.
-        *Observed new physical insights and the steps for a molecular theory to address important features like the role of non-columbic interactions - ionic solvation and surface-ion interactions, on the actual electrostatics of the system i.e. the electric double layer.
+        Observed new physical insights and the steps for a molecular theory to address important features like the role of non-columbic interactions - ionic solvation and surface-ion interactions, on the actual electrostatics of the system i.e. the electric double layer.

 design:
   columns: '2'